<img height="1" width="1" src="https://www.facebook.com/tr?id=277620029309663&amp;ev=PageView &amp;noscript=1">

 Step 3

-If all this is already looking like too much work then check out our range of pre-made pizza ovens.
+If all this is already looking like too much work then check out our pizza hood from our premium range of cooking accessories - compatible with any of our outdoor fireplaces.
 Otherwise, soldier on!

 Add in the bags of pumice insulation and form the desired shape of your pizza oven dome.
 Some DIY pizza oven kits will include this, otherwise you may have to buy them yourself.
 Once you have the desired dome-like shape continue laying the bricks, finishing with the dome cap.